hyperium/hyperium.github.io/_stable/server/hello-world.md

 ## Starting the Server

-Lastly, we need to hook up our `hello` service into a running hyper server.
+Lastly, we need to hook up our `hello` service into a running Hyper server.

 We'll dive in to the specifics of some of these things in another guide.